readonlylink/readonlylink/docs/diary/2023-04-01-give-up-using-vue-tsc.md

 We should only use more stable `tsc`, to only check `.ts` files, and leave the `.vue` files for the IDE (such as vscode).

+# Principle

+I almost quit using vue because of this problem.

+Remember that these are just tools, made by other programmers like you, open source for free.

+When a tool does not work well, and you can not fix it, just put it down, and do not have bad feelings about it.